-Thirty years ago, back in 1983, the biggest hard drives stored about 10MB of data.
+Thirty years ago, the biggest hard drives stored about 10MB of data.
 That’s barely enough to store two or three .mp3 tracks.
-Now, a typical notebook has one terabyte of storage or nearly 100,000 times more but even this is figure is laughable when you consider how much data we’re generating.
-According to IBM, every day we’re creating 2.5 quintillion bytes of data and 90% of today’s digital data was created in the last two years.
+Now, a typical notebook has one terabyte of storage or nearly 100,000 times more but even this figure is laughable when you consider how much data we’re generating today on a daily basis.
+According to IBM, every day we’re creating 2.5 quintillion bytes of data, enough to fill 125,00 DVDs, and 90% of today’s digital data was created in the last two years.

-Even those who are computer savvy still look at data at the gigabyte or terabyte scale but it’s clear we’re moving well past this point.
-It can get confusing and dizzy so let’s take a brief overview of how we quantify data and put some context on some of the more obscure units of digital information like the petabyte or yottabyte.
+Even those who are computer savvy still look at data at the gigabyte or terabyte-scale but it’s clear we’re moving well past this point.
+Navigating the different units of data storage can be confusing and dizzying so let’s take a brief overview of how we quantify data and put some context on some of the more obscure units of digital information like the petabyte or yottabyte.

-We humans perceive information in analog.
+Humans perceive information in analog.
 For instance, what we see or hear is processed in the brain from a continuous stream.
-In contrast, a computer is digital and estimates such information using 1s and 0s.
+In contrast, a mputer is digital and estimates such information using 1s and 0s.

 This is no longer a problem in binary digital form because the strength of magnetization on the tape will be considered in two discrete levels: either ‘high’ or ‘low’.
 It makes no difference what the in-between states are.
 Even if the tape experiences slight alterations from magnetic fields, the data is safe from corruption because the discrete levels are still there.